 Prince Lee Rim also reports his encounter to his brother after leaving the apothecary due to Hae Ryung bringing him there.
 I’m glad that he’s now taking more interest in bigger matters and hope that his character slowly matures into a more responsible person moving forward.
 Prince Lee Rim is wary from what just happened along with banned books fiasco, he declares that the book (The Story of Ho Dam) must be the main culprit.
 The Crown Prince tells him not to find out about the book further and orders him to back down much to the Prince’s distress.

 Officer Yang is furious about the decision from higher ups to have the ladies work at the Inner Palace starting today.
-Eunuch Sam Bo barges in Nokseodang to warn Prince Lee Rim of this development to conceal his identity if Hae Ryung is the one that will be assigned to record his daily tasks.
+Eunuch Sam Bo barges in Nokseodang to warn Prince Lee Rim of this development so he can conceal his identity if Hae Ryung is the one that will be assigned to record his daily tasks.
 He calmly declines and prepares to reveal himself to her.
 Hae Ryung also seems nervous before meeting him but I suppose both of them have the same thought of wanting to get this issue of hidden identities over with.
 As she introduces herself to Prince Lee Rim, they lock eyes and gaze upon each other firmly.

 It’s a bit awkward and quiet between Hae Ryung and Prince Lee Rim until they go back to their natural interaction of bickering with each other.
 Before she could leave, he thanks her for not leaving him last night.
 She looked surprised as she was expecting him to ask for an apology and beg him to spare her life for knowing that he is a Prince.
 It’s a tender moment between them and I appreciated the fact that he was the first to wave the white flag as a truce between them.